 The privilege of being allowed on the Christmas dinner plate is one we reserve for few foods.
 Turkey we’ll allow of course.
 But then you start getting into roast beef or gammon territory and the question soon arises: is that really part of a traditional Christmas dinner?

-Here at eSpares we have a wonderfully multicultural office, with lot of folks from all around the world who’ve shared their beloved Christmas dinner traditions.
+Here at eSpares, we have a wonderfully multicultural office, with a lot of folks from all around the world who’ve shared their beloved Christmas dinner traditions.

 Now let’s judge them all mercilessly.